Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 - Mix the marinade ingredients in a bowl.

-- Grill over medium-high heat until tender, 4-5 minutes per side.
+- Grill the kabobs over medium-high heat until tender, 4-5 minutes per side.

 Isn’t grilling unhealthy?

 It’s true that charred food is unhealthy.
-So it’s best to grill until the vegetables are tender, and perhaps charred in just a few spots – not overly so.
+So it’s best to grill just until the vegetables are tender, and perhaps charred in a few spots – but not overly so.

 Make sure your grill is set to medium-high (not high), turn the skewers midway through grilling (or even a few times while grilling), and check the vegetables often to ensure they don’t start burning.